 From the villa, follow the driveway on the right to the Spanish-style building that houses Bartholomew Park Winery.
 Sample wines and browse the gifts in the charming tasting room, then check out the wall of photographs by noted photographer and teacher Ron Zak.
 In 1994, Zak captured distinctive images of the highly independent and individualistic grape growers in Sonoma Valley.

 From there, head down the hallway to the museum presenting the story of the land on which the winery sits — the story of the California wine industry in microcosm.
-Beginning in May 2015, the winery offers library tastings in parlor-like seating areas inside the museum, offering a chance to enjoy both the wines and the informative displays.
+The winery offers a variety of private experiences, including library tastings in parlor-like seating areas inside the museum, offering a chance to enjoy both the wines and the informative displays.

 Although there are a few gaps in the chronology here and there, the exhibits give a good overview of the history of this land and the people on it.
 Haraszthy bought the property in 1857, and named it Buena Vista.
 In 1862, as California's state agricultural commissioner, he brought back European vine cuttings and viticulture techniques.
 He created the Buena Vista Viticultural Society as an agricultural corporation, but control of it was wrested from him in 1868, after the vineyards were struck by the Phylloxera grape disease.